toastynerd/UW_cpp_qtr3_assign_3/README.md

 Testing
 --------------
-Doing initial BDD with RSpec and SWIG in the /spec folder and using CppUnitLite to satisfy UnitTesting for the assignment.
+Doing initial BDD with RSpec and SWIG in the /spec folder and using CppUnitLite to satisfy Unit Testing for the assignment.